Recipe: Summer Fresh Salad

 Step 2: Mix with the dressings

-Just to show you the texture of the organic vegetarian dressing.
+Just to show you the texture of the organic pate dressing.
 It’s really good.
 It tastes slightly salty.
 It’s hard to describe the taste because it doesn’t resemble anything I’ve eaten before.
-For me it took some getting used to, and after the first 2 times of having it though I started to really love it.
+It took some getting used to, and after the first 2 times of having it I started to really love it.

 This is the herb variant of the dressing.
 There are other variants such as mushroom (really like this one) and organic (haven’t tried this one before).